wenjian80/stackedit/readme.md.md

 1. Open up your [database.yaml](https://github.com/wenjian80/soak8_labs/blob/main/scripts/database.yaml) and search for the ip.
 You are going to replace it.
 2. Open up your labinfo.txt, find what is your database ip and change that in [database.yaml](https://github.com/wenjian80/soak8_labs/blob/main/scripts/database.yaml)
 3. The script is reference external database where by k8 will reference database.soans.svc.cluster.local in k8 network context.
 The conveention is [name].[namespace].svc.cluster.local
+4. You need to change the below ip

+     - addresses:
+         - ip: 10.0.0.4

 ### **Chnage username and password**
 1. Open up [10_Rcu.sh](https://github.com/wenjian80/soak8_labs/blob/main/scripts/10_Rcu.sh), you need to replace $1 and $2 with your oracle account username and password